 - Unlimited participation in complimentary daily yoga, fitness, meditation, and wellness lectures, outback nature walks, photography classes, and outdoor adventure activities

-- All snacks, smoothies, and non-alcoholic beverages
+- All meals, snacks, smoothies, and non-alcoholic beverages

 - Complimentary shared shuttle transfers to the airport, or valet parking for those driving in